Eurovision Dance Contest 2007: Participants

 On 18 January 2007, the EBU officially announced the creation of this new dance contest.
 At the time, fourteen countries had already expressed their interest in taking part, with a production meeting taking place the day before in London.
 On 13 April, BBC News Online incorrectly reported that thirteen countries would compete in the upcoming inaugural contest that autumn; these being Austria, Denmark, Finland, Germany, Ireland, Netherlands, Portugal, Russia, Spain, Sweden, Switzerland, Ukraine and United Kingdom.
 Greece, Lithuania and Poland were not included in the list despite being confirmed as participants.
 The Croatian broadcaster HRT was one of the 14 countries that had initially expressed an interest in taking part (alongside Ukraine), but pulled out due to costs and scheduling problems.

 Due to the forest fires in Greece, the Greek national broadcaster ERT did not air the show live and therefore used a back-up jury instead of televoting.

 Austria and Portugal both finished with the same number of points, however, Austria received points from every other participating nation thus receiving points from more countries than Portugal, hence Austria took 5th place.

 Scoreboard

 The following 16 countries took part, and received the scores shown below.

 12 points

 Below is a summary of all 12 points in the contest:

 Spokespersons

-The order in which each country announced their votes was done in order of performance.
+The order in which each country announced their votes was done in alphabetical order of each countries.
 The spokespersons are shown alongside each country.